Pilatch/easy-element/README.md

 We'll also do `customElements.define(...)` at the appropriate time.

+If you don't have a `class` for your element, no worries.
+Easy Element makes one for you.

 ### Querying

 If you support older browsers, we recommend you only query with `this.querySelector` and `this.querySelectorAll`.
-See the section on [limitations](#limitations) for an explanation why.
+See the section on [caveats](#caveats) for an explanation why.

 `this.querySelector` and `this.querySelectorAll` are aliased to `this.shadowRoot.querySelector` and `this.shadowRoot.querySelectorAll` respectively in the class-based output, so you can expect the same results in both old and new browsers.